Roman Towns of Baetica Route

 The Romans were great builders and architects.
 They built roads, aqueducts, bridges, temples, amphitheaters, and other structures that still stand today.
 In this lesson, we will learn about the Roman towns of Andalusia in Spain.

-The city of Cordoba was founded by the Romans as a military outpost.
-It became an important trading center during the Middle Ages.
-Today, it is one of the oldest cities in Europe.
+The city of Cordoba, founded by the Romans as a military outpost, has a rich history that dates back to antiquity.
+It became a thriving trading center during the Middle Ages and is now one of the oldest cities in Europe.

 Seville is a beautiful city with a rich history.
 It has been inhabited since prehistoric times.
 During the Middle Ages, it was the capital of the Muslim kingdom of al-Andalus.
 After the Reconquista, it became part of the Kingdom of Castile.